 Saint Julian Press as a literary and educational organization embraces a vision to create a local and worldwide community, by engaging in an artistic dialogue that promotes world peace, cultural conversations, and an interfaith awareness, appreciation, and acceptance.
 In our mission as a new creative imprint we hope to identify, encourage, nurture, and share transformative literature and art of both past and living masters.
 While giving emerging artists, poets, and writers a place they may come home to and share their work; celebrating the enduring mystery within creation that calls us into relationship with one another.

 The Morrow Chapel at Trinity Episcopal Church in Midtown Houston has been the venue for Saint Julian Press quarterly events since our inception.
 It is one of the most inspiring artistic and sacred spaces in the Houston area.
 A space, we are immensely grateful to the church for sharing with us and the public that attends the reading events we offer with great humility of spirit.

 Our inspiration is Julian of Norwich, the Fourteenth-Century English mystic and Anchoress, whom scholars believe was the first woman to write a book in the English language.
-Her major work, the Sixteen Revelations of Divine Love, touches upon the heart and calling of our mission as a Twenty-First Century literary imprint.
+Her major work, the Sixteen Revelations of Divine Love, touches on the heart and calling of our mission as a Twenty-First Century literary imprint.

 Our hope is to publish transforming art and literature, which symbolizes’ a radical openness to the literary and visual arts, cultures, and faiths across humanity.
-With such a vision and mission, Saint Julian Press, dreams of opening far and wide the doors to an artistic dialogue and exchange.
-Building an ever-expanding inclusive community locally and globally that cultivates a meaningful conversation that crosses traditional boundaries, secular societies, and encourages interfaith exchange.
+With such a vision and mission, we dream of opening far and wide the doors to an artistic dialogue and exchange.
+Building an ever-expanding inclusive community locally and globally that cultivates a meaningful conversation that crosses traditional boundaries, secular societies, and encourages an interfaith exchange.